 Despite the iPad mini 2 being set to be unveiled this week, the first-generation model will live on and be sold alongside the new Retina display hosting version, latest reports have suggested.

-With the iPad mini 2 expected to be officially introduced with a new Retina display in tow during this Tuesday’s October 22 Apple launch event, it has been suggested that in a bid to further control the market, Apple will sell both the original and second-generation 7.9-inch tablets side-by-side.
+With the iPad mini 2 expected to be officially introduced with a new Retina display in tow during this Tuesday’s October 22 Apple launch event, it has been suggested that in a bid to further control the market,

 The latest reports, which have been based on leaks of the company’s planned inventory listings have suggested that to better target multiple price points and wannabe iPad owners, the iPad mini and iPad mini 2 will sit alongside each other on retailers’ shelves.